changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 The parameters of the template `T` and `U` are specific types.
-But there is also a common form of template parameter that allows different literals to be template parameters, ie non-type template parameters:
+But there is also a common form of template parameter that allows different literals to be template parameters, i.e. non-type template parameters:

 ```cpp
 template <typename T, int BufSize>